junghyey/grinnell-elephant/written_reports/sprint_journal.md

 | Mae    | Demoing the prototype    |
 |Hyeyun | Ask questions & explanation|

-3. Which user stories were activated?
+3. **Which user stories were activated?**
 - Karen's user story who is not good at technology was activated (partially)
-- The tester suggested having a quick manual or tutorial to know about this app, which was part of Karen's user stories
+- The first time user use case was activated. : The tester suggested having a quick manual or tutorial to know about this app, which was part of Karen's user stories

-4. Additional notes describing the session, e.g. observations of the test user's behavior.
+4. **Additional notes describing the session (e.g., observations of the test user's behavior)**
-- The tester was confused about what was going on, which suggest we need more clear and intuitive prototype session.
+- The tester was confused about what was going on and overall the flow of the app, which suggest we need more clear and intuitive prototype session.

-5. The feedback you got from the tester
+5.  **Feedback received from the tester**

-#### Direct Feedback
+**Direct Feedback**
 - Draw some of the collectibles (assuming user already have some)
 - Unclear and insuffcient pages for unlocking the collectibles using tokens.
 - Add a feature that shows how much tokens are necessary for each collectible.